Bill Kreutz: As president of Ateneo de Zamboanga

 The high school building, serving as the façade of the Fr.
 William H. Kreutz, SJ campus.

 Kreutz was elected as the 2nd president of Ateneo de Zamboanga by its board of trustees and officially assumed the position on May 1, 1989.
 Since the beginning of his term, he was nicknamed "Ateneo's Superman" due to his similar facial resemblance to Christopher Reeve from the 1978 Superman film.
 Under Kreutz, the Ateneo campus experienced a building boom with the construction of Xavier Hall, the multi-purpose covered court, and the construction of a new campus in Barangay Tumaga named after him.

 His fourth term was scheduled to end in May 2001, but due to a pending application for Ateneo's university status, his term was extended by the Society of Jesus.
 Along with the past efforts of Fr.
 Ernesto Carretero, the previous president, his efforts contributed to Ateneo de Zamboanga being granted university status by the Commission on Higher Education on August 20, 2001.

-In 1990, he established the Zamboanga Medical School Foundation Inc. (ZMSF), a non-stock, non-profit corporation affiliated with AdeZ, addressing the need for a medical school in the region.
+In 1990, he established the Zamboanga Medical School Foundation Inc. (ZMSF), a non-stock, non-profit corporation affiliated with Ateneo de Zamboanga, addressing the need for a medical school in the region.
 After Ateneo obtained university status, ZMSF was absorbed by the university and later became the AdZU School of Medicine.